I Almost Lost It All

 A conversation between Cody Friedrich, guest; and Devaughn Williamson, host.

-Cody's story is deeply relatable—it’s a powerful mix of real struggles, honest reflection, and a journey back to faith.
-At its heart, it's about how easy it is to drift away from your purpose, even with good intentions, and how God can lovingly steer you back when you let Him.
+Cody has an amazing journey that is sprinkled with honest reflection, real struggle, and his journey back to faith that emphasises how easy it is to drift away from your purpose, even with good intentions, and how God can lovingly steer you back when you let Him.

-Cody starting out on fire for God, eyes fixed on Him, and trusting that everything else (like money and success) would fall into place.
-And at first, it did.
-But somewhere along the way, he got distracted.
-Comparison started creeping in—looking at how others were thriving, feeling like he wasn’t moving fast enough, and thinking he had to rush to "catch up."
+Cody recalls how he began his faith journey on fire for God with a trust that as he did everything else (like success, money, etc.) would fall into place.
+And that is exactly what began to happen!
+God was on his road to success.
+But somewhere along the way, he started to get distracted by comparison.
+He began to look at other people's success as a gauge to confirm to himself that he wasn’t moving fast enough.
+So Cody felt like he had to play catch up.
 That pressure led him to overwork, overthink, and ultimately burn out.
 He started questioning if he even deserved success anymore.

-He opened up about the emotional rollercoaster of running a business—seasons of success followed by downturns that left him stressed, in debt, and questioning everything.
-He admitted to chasing money and hustling across multiple ventures, only to find himself exhausted, unproductive, and burdened by pride and comparison.
-From the outside, things looked great—but on the inside, it was crumbling.
+Cody opened up about how the business was a roller coaster that came with seasons of success followed by downturns that ultimately left him stressed, in debt, and questioning everything.
+He later admits to chasing money and hustling across multiple ventures, only to find himself exhausted, unproductive, and burdened by pride and comparison.
+For someone standing outside looking in, Cody was successful.
+But internally, he was crumbling.

-Cody had to learn (the hard way) that provision and peace come when you're aligned with God's purpose, not just chasing potential.
-He shared that success isn’t about doing more, but about doing the right thing—what God designed you for.
-And when you're on that path, there’s grace, favor, and sustainable success.
+Cody shares how he had to learn the hard way that peace and provision only come when your plans are aligned with God’s plan and purpose.
+He shared that success isn’t about doing more, but doing what you were created to do.
+And by doing so, grace, favor, and success will automatically be on your path.

-It wasn’t always pretty, and it wasn’t without pain, but Cody’s story is a powerful reminder: even when we get off track, God is faithful to restore, redirect, and bless us—if we stay humble, stay honest, and keep walking with Him.
+Cody’s story is a powerful reminder that even when we get off track, God is faithful to restore, redirect, and bless us.

 If Cody’s story inspired you, consider sharing it with someone who needs encouragement.
 And I encourage you to partner with Faith Ignite to help bring more stories of hope to the world.
 Together, we can spread messages of God's faithfulness to those who need it most.